NadeemNicoR/TeamProjects/docs/_posts/2019-07-02-ISEE-2019-Reflections & Play Store Entry.md

 With Money Control now it’s easy to track your expenses, stick to a budget and save money.

-## Significatn Features Of The Application:
+## Significant Features Of The Application:

 - Some of the most significant features of our Money Control android application